joshuajnet/raindrops/README.md

 # raindrops
-A raindrops effect with CSS3 and jQuery.
+A random raindrops effect with CSS3 animations and jQuery.